Units in CSS

 This dynamic display management can impact the size of the elements defined in relation to the viewport, which requires recalculation each time the layout.
 These units were created to prevent this.

-(Large) refer to the largest possible ViewPort dimension, when all optional elements
+Units that start with L (Large) refer to the largest possible ViewPort dimension, when all optional elements

 are masked.
 Items whose dimensions are set with these units can be slightly hidden when an accessory is displayed.

-(small) refer to the smallest dimension of the viewport, when all optional elements
+Conversely, those that start with s (small) refer to the smallest dimension of the viewport, when all optional elements

 are displayed.
 Elements whose dimensions are defined with these units will never be hidden regardless of the accessories that the browser